kammitama5/kammitama5.github.io/_posts/2017-6-22-Thursday-June-22nd.md

 - I attended an event tonight and I didn't enjoy it much.
   I couldn't wait to leave, even though they were looking for technical talent.
 It just wasn't a fit for me.
+  I sort of left depressed, and frustrated.
+I just wanted to go home to code alone LOL.

 ## I'm not going to bash the company on here